xapian/xapian/xapian-core/docs/glossary.rst

 **Quartz**
  Quartz was the database format used by Xapian prior to version 1.0.
-It is now deprecated, and support will be dropped in some future Xapian release.
+It is now deprecated, and support will be dropped in Xapian 1.1.0.
  New installations should use Flint, and existing installations should consider migrating to Flint.